 § 34-10 NO LIMITATION OF POWER.

-Nothing contained herein shall prevent the Council at any time, subsequent to the adoption of this Chapter, by ordinance abandoning the operation of the Special Improvement District, changing the extent of the Special Improvement District, supplementing or amending the description of the District to be specially assessed for annual costs of the Special Improvement District, changing or repealing any plan, rules, requisitions or limitations adopted for the operation of the Special Improvement District or rescinding the designation of or redesignating a District Management Corporation.
+Nothing contained herein shall prevent the Council at any time, subsequent to the adoption of this Chapter, by ordinance abandoning the operation of the Special Improvement District, changing the extent of the Special Improvement District, supplementing or amending the description of the District, changing or repealing any plan, rules, requisitions or limitations adopted for the operation of the Special Improvement District or rescinding the designation of or redesignating a District Management Corporation.

 SECTION II.